innoobijr/act-2025-blogs/2a-andrew-khyathi/final.md

   - Preserves symmetric premonoidal structure.
   - Ensures $J(f)$ is always central.

-### Arrows vs Freyd Categories: Similarities and Differences
+** II.
+C Arrows vs Freyd Categories: Similarities and Differences **

 At first glance, the definition of a Freyd category appears strikingly similar to that of an Arrow.
 This apparent similarity led to the folklore belief that they were equivalent structures.